sdankel/criterion-compare-action/README.md

           defaultFeatures: false
           # Optional.
 Features activated in the benchmark
           features: "async,tokio-support"
+          # Optional.
+Updates an existing comment rather than creating a new one
+          updateComment: false
           # Needed.
 The name of the branch to compare with.
 This default uses the branch which is being pulled against
           branchName: ${{ github.base_ref }}
           # Optional.
 Default is `${{ github.token }}`.